Syracuse Jazz Festival

-The Syracuse Jazz Festival was an annual free admission outdoor summer music festival staged in Syracuse, New York.
+The Syracuse Jazz Festival is an annual free admission outdoor summer music festival staged in Syracuse, New York.
 It was founded by jazz presenter Frank Malfitano and ran from 1982 to 2017.

+This festival is still active and starts on June 21 in 2023.

 Recognition

 Syracuse Jazz Fest was praised by the International Association for Jazz Education (IAJE), and previously ranked as the Central New York Region's "Best Music Festival".
 Syracuse Jazz Fest and was ranked as "One of the top five free jazz festivals in America".
 (Fest Press: A Guide To US Music Festivals) Referred to by Down Beat and Jazz Times Magazines as "The Northeast's Largest Free Jazz Festival".